mraardvark/pyedbglib/README.md

 * PKOB nano (nEDBG)
 * MPLAB PICkit 4 In-Circuit Debugger (only when in 'AVR mode')
 * MPLAB Snap In-Circuit Debugger (only when in 'AVR mode')
-* MPLAB ICD 4 In-Circuit Debugger (only when in 'AVR mode')
-* MPLAB ICE 4 In-Circuit Debugger (only when in 'AVR mode')

 Not all debuggers support all protocols or functions within them.